dart-lang/language/working/macros/feature-specification.md

 ### Introspection API ordering

-Macros may produce code based on the order in which the introspection apis return results.
+Macros may produce code based on the order in which the introspection APIs return results.
 For instance when generating a constructor, a macro will likely just iterate over the fields and create a parameter for each.